 Explore on your own: You are welcome to bring your group and explore the preserve on your own (admission is free).
 See below for activities that your group can do on its own at the preserve.
 Please call the preserve at 504-689-3690 ext.
-25 about your group's plans whether or not you plan to request a ranger program; this will allow us to alert you to possible other large groups visiting the preserve on the same day you are planning to come.
+10 about your group's plans whether or not you plan to request a ranger program; this will allow us to alert you to possible other large groups visiting the preserve on the same day you are planning to come.

-- Explore Nature video shares how to collect insects from waterways, plants, and more.
+Explore Nature video shares how to collect insects from waterways, plants, and more.
 From safety tips (for you AND the insects) to where to look for insects, spiders, and little critters of all kinds, the eight-minute video has useful information for field trips to the Barataria Preserve if collecting insects will be part of your visit.
 You can also use the information in the video to collect insects in schoolyard projects and other programs.
 Note that when you click on the video link, you'll get a message that you're leaving the National Park Service; that's because the video lives on a different server.

-- iNaturalist - the iNaturalist app has been used by Barataria Preserve field trip students, park managers, and people everywhere to record findings.
+iNaturalist - the iNaturalist app has been used by Barataria Preserve field trip students, park managers, and people everywhere to record findings.
 You can upload photos and observations to a database that's available online worldwide.
 Note that when you click on the iNaturalist link, you'll get a message that you're leaving the National Park Service; that's because iNaturalist is not a National Park Service app.

-- wetlands lessons plans to use as pre-visit lessons developed by Louisiana State University pre-service teachers.
+wetlands lessons plans to use as pre-visit lessons developed by Louisiana State University pre-service teachers.

 For a fun activity for your self-guided group when exploring the preserve trails, try Barataria Bingo!
-Download the pdf and find out what you can see and hear at the preserve.
+You are welcome to download, print, and share the pdf to find out what you can see and hear at the preserve.